BBrav0/Group50/README.md

 Covid19 Vaccinations by Neighborhood in Allegany County

 https://data.wprdc.org/dataset/police-incident-blotter
-Police indicent data in the City of Pittsburgh
+Police indicent data in the City of Pittsburgh (In the last 30 days)

 A one sentence overview of your repository, meant for someone who is not familiar with the project: